Virhex/virhex.github.io/_docs/hellbreaker/scripting.md

 ### Script Functions
 The game's script file is `Data/Scripts/Main.as`, and it's loaded when the game starts.

-There are special script functions the game will execute:
+There are special script functions the game will automatically execute:
 - `void Initialize()` is called when the game loads the script for the first time.
 - `void Start()` is called when a level starts, and after script reload.
 - `void Stop()` is called when a level stops and before script reload.